RubixML/Extras/docs/serilaizers/rbxe.md

 <span style="float:right;"><a href="https://github.com/RubixML/Extras/blob/master/src/Serializers/RBXE.php">[source]</a></span>

 # RBX Encrypted
 Encrypted Rubix Object File format (RBXE) is a format to securely store and share serialized PHP objects.
-In addition to ensuring data integrity like RBX format, RBXE also adds layers of security such as tamper protection and data encryption while being resilient to brute-force and evasive to timing attacks.
+In addition to ensuring data integrity like RBX format, RBXE also adds layers of security such as tamper protection and data encryption while being resilient to brute-force attacks.

 !!! note
     Requires the PHP [Open SSL extension](https://www.php.net/manual/en/book.openssl.php) to be installed.